OpenTelemetry aiohttp server Integration

 get(carrier, key)[source]

-Getter implementation to retrieve an HTTP header value from the ASGI scope.
+Getter implementation to retrieve an HTTP header value from the aiohttp request context.

 Parameters:

-• key (str) – header name in scope
+• key (str) – header name in request context

 Return type: